Frequently Asked Questions

 What happens if my bill is not paid by the due date?

 Please note the due date on your bill is generated based upon the cycle they are read.
 You and your neighbor may have different due dates.
-If your bill is not paid by the due date shown on the bill, you are delinquent and your service may be disconnected.
+If your bill is not paid by the due date shown on the bill, you are delinquent, your service may be disconnected, and a late fee of 5% will be applied.

 Could my high water bill be due to a plumbing problem.